Christina Grimmie: Aftermath and reactions

-Many YouTubers made tribute videos for Grimmie, and on June 17, a montage of clips featuring Grimmie titled "In Loving Memory Of Christina Grimmie" was posted on her official YouTube channel, which gained upwards of 2.5 million views and 33,000 comments in the first four days.
+Many YouTubers made tribute videos for Grimmie.
+On June 17, a montage of clips featuring Grimmie titled "In Loving Memory Of Christina Grimmie" was posted on her official YouTube channel, which gained upwards of 2.5 million views and 33,000 comments in the first four days.
 Songs written and recorded in Grimmie's memory include Tyler Ward's "A Song for Christina", Before You Exit's "Clouds", MAX's "Christina's Song", "Somebody's Angel" by Jacquie Lee, and "Blink of an Eye" by Tori Kelly.
 In Season 11 of The Voice, the coaches performed "Dream On" at the start of the show, as a tribute to Grimmie.
 In Season 12, Team Adam performed "Hey Jude" as another tribute to Grimmie; her family was in the audience.

 On June 11, a GoFundMe was created by Grimmie's manager to cover funeral costs and expenses for the Grimmie family, raising over $170,000 in two days and surpassing its goal of $4,000.
-It received over 25,000 shares through social media; however, soon after, Adam Levine offered to pay for all expenses.
+It received over 25,000 shares through social media.
+Soon after, Adam Levine offered to pay for all expenses.
 (Note: Levine paid for Grimmie's funeral.)
 A petition was also created on change.org to honor Grimmie, a fan of the video game series The Legend of Zelda, by naming a non-playable character after her in the upcoming Legend of Zelda game set to be released the following year.
 It was signed by over 70,000 people, including her brother Marcus, though nothing ever came of it.

-Grimmie was scheduled to appear at E3 2016; the president of Nintendo of America, Reggie Fils-Aimé, gave his condolences to Grimmie and the victims of the Orlando nightclub shooting before giving his Nintendo E3 2016 speech on announcing The Legend of Zelda: Breath of the Wild.
+Grimmie was scheduled to appear at E3 2016.
+The president of Nintendo of America, Reggie Fils-Aimé, gave his condolences to Grimmie and the victims of the Orlando nightclub shooting before giving his Nintendo E3 2016 speech on announcing The Legend of Zelda: Breath of the Wild.

-Grimmie's death led to calls for increased security at performing arts venues, and also created a discussion about gun control and mental health.
+Grimmie's death led to calls for increased security at performing arts venues, and created a discussion about gun control and mental health.
 American heavy metal band Pantera, noting the similarities between Grimmie's murder and the deaths of former Pantera guitarist Darrell Abbott and three others in 2004, urged concert promoters and club owners to impose stronger measures to protect artists from "gun-wielding fanatics", adding: "Sadly, that's not the case and another rising star had to pay the consequences with her life."